So, it’s time to buy , sheets, towels and other linens for your vacation rental or Airbnb property.

 3. Mattress size matters.

-Hotels know that being able to mix and match your linens is essential for streamlining turnover.
+Hotels know that being able to mix and match their hotel linens is essential for streamlining turnover.

-For that reason, I recommend purchasing the same size mattress for all your beds if at all possible—like the hotels do—so you can use your linens interchangeably.
-It’s the same theory behind purchasing all-white linens.
-Mix and match is your friend!
+For that reason, I recommend purchasing the same size for all your beds if at all possible-like the hotels do-so you can use your , , and , and interchangeably.

-BONUS TIP: if you have twin beds, make sure that the mattresses are extra long to accommodate adults.
-Chances are, adults will be sleeping in them at some point, and no one wants their feet to dangle over the edge!
+BONUS TIP: if you have twin beds, make sure that the mattresses are the extra long to accommodate adults.
+Chances are, adults will in them at some point, and no one wants their feet to dangle over the edge!

-Don’t worry about outfitting an extra-long bed (as long as you follow the advice in #1)—commercial linen suppliers usually carry twin XL linens.
+Don’t worry about outfitting an extra-long (as long as you follow the advice in #1)-commercial suppliers usually carry twin XL linens.

 Also note that the hospitality and hotel standard for mattresses is 10 – 14 inches in depth.
 It’s a good rule of thumb.